nadeemlab/cg-gnn/README.md

 * [DGL](https://www.dgl.ai/pages/start.html)
 * [CUDA](https://anaconda.org/nvidia/cudatoolkit) (optional but highly recommended if your machine supports it)

-#### From source
+### From source

 1. Clone this repository
-2. Create a conda environment using
+2. Create a conda environment that can run this software using
 ```
 conda env create -f environment.yml
 ```

-3. Run this module from the command line using `main.py`.
-Alternatively, scripts in the main directory running from `a` to `d4` allow you to step through each individual section of the `cg-gnn` pipeline, saving files along the way.
+## Quickstart

+Use [`spt cggnn extract` and `spt cggnn generate-graphs`](https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/cggnn) to create cell graphs from a SPT database instance that this python package can use.

+This module includes two scripts that you can call from the command line, or you can use the modules directly in Python.
+1. `cg-gnn-train` trains a graph neural network model on a set of cell graphs, saves the model to file, and updates the cell graphs it was trained on with cell-level importance-to-classification scores if an explainer model type is provided.
+2. `cg-gnn-separability` calculates class separability metrics given a trained model and other metadata.

 ## Credits